zxeltor/zpownage/README.md

 * /zp reset "Reset unit kills"
 * /zp pvp "Toggle player only kill mode" - By default the addon only tracks player kills.
 If disabled, it tracks all kills made by the player.
 * /zp "Shows the other slash command usage"

+## Installation
+You can just drop the zpownage folder inside your World of Warcraft addons folder.
+You'll need to restart World of Warcraft to see the the addon.